-A break-in period of 10 operating hours or 500 km is required for the vehicle.
+A break-in period of 10 operating hours or 500 km (300 mi) is required for the vehicle.

-After the break-in period, the vehicle should be inspected by an authorized Lynx dealer.
-Refer to MAINTENANCE section.
+After the break-in period, the vehicle should be inspected by an authorized Lynx dealer, repair shop, or person of your own choosing.
+Refer to MAINTE-NANCE section.